windup/windup-quickstarts/weblogic-javaee-servlet/README.md

    You should see the following result.

         ***SUCCESS*** Addon org.jboss.windup.quickstarts:windup-weblogic-javaee-servlet:::2.0.0.Beta4 was installed successfully.
+3. You can now skip the next two sections and proceed to [Test the Quickstart Rule Addon](#test-the-quickstart-rule-addon).

 ### Install the Quickstart into the Local Maven Repository